pierswarmers/pierswarmers.github.com/_posts/2015-03-12-php7-and-symfony-performance.md

 That's a pretty impressive performance boost.

-I'd love to see a [Blackfire](https://blackfire.io/) probe for compatible with PHP7.
-That will make it much simpler to see where the performance gains are.
+I'd love to see a [Blackfire](https://blackfire.io/) probe compatible with PHP7 to see where the performance gains are.